carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/driver-internal-id/README.md

 ## 📄 Description

-Verify if the internal driver identification is declared in an event when the `move-type` is identified as `Pick-up` or `Shipment-request`.
+Verify if the internal driver identification is declared in an event when the 'move-type' is identified as 'Pick-up' or 'Shipment-request'.

 ### 📂 Implementation